alexle/alexle.github.com/posts/pearl_street_mile.markdown

 They boost your speed, strength, and efficiency.
 They bring out positive physiological changes to your body.
 They increase your mental toughness.

 And they are so, so fun.
-Give one a try, you might be surprised.
+Let's give short distance events the respect they deserve again.
+Bring one back into your racing plans, you might be surprised.

 [1]: http://flatironsrunningevents.com/races/pearl-street-mile/
 [2]: /blog/chicago-marathon-recap.html